zhoupgit/grafana/docs/sources/dashboards/create-reports/index.md

 ## Requirements

 - SMTP must be configured for reports to be sent.
-Refer to [SMTP](ref:smtp) in [Configuration](ref:configuration) for more information.
+Refer to [SMTP]({{< relref "../../setup-grafana/configure-grafana/#smtp" >}}) in [Configuration]({{< relref "../../setup-grafana/configure-grafana/" >}}) for more information.
 - The Image Renderer plugin must be installed or the remote rendering service must be set up.
-Refer to [Image rendering](ref:image-rendering) for more information.
+Refer to [Image rendering]({{< relref "../../setup-grafana/image-rendering/" >}}) for more information.

 ## Access control

-When [RBAC](ref:rbac) is enabled, you need to have the relevant [Permissions][] to create and manage reports.
+When [RBAC]({{< relref "../../administration/roles-and-permissions/access-control/" >}}) is enabled, you need to have the relevant [Permissions]({{< relref "../../administration/roles-and-permissions/access-control/rbac-fixed-basic-role-definitions/" >}}) to create and manage reports.

 ## Create or update a report

 Only organization administrators can create reports by default.
-You can customize who can create reports with [Role-based access control](ref:role-based-access-control).
+You can customize who can create reports with [Role-based access control]({{< relref "../../administration/roles-and-permissions/access-control/" >}}).

-1. Click **Dashboards > Reports** in the side navigation menu.
+1. Click on the Reports icon in the side navigation menu.

-   The Reports page allows you to view, create, and update your reports.
+The Reports tab allows you to view, create, and update your reports.
 The report form has a multi-step layout.
 The steps do not need to be completed in succession and can be skipped over by clicking a step name.

-1. Click **+ Create a new report**.
 1. Select report dashboard.
    - **Source dashboard:** Select the dashboard from which you want to generate the report.
    - **Time range:** (optional) Use custom time range for the report.
-For more information, refer to [Report time range](#report-time-range).
+For more information, refer to [Report time range]({{< relref "#report-time-range" >}}).
    - **Add another dashboard:** Add more than one dashboard to the report.
 1. Format the report.
    - **Choose format options for the report:** Select at least one option.
 Attach report as PDF, embed dashboard as an image, or attach CSV file of table panel data.